-Everyone is offered a financial assessment to determine how much they will pay towards their care and for the first twelve weeks your property is disregarded from the calculation.
+Everyone is offered a financial assessment to determine how much they will pay towards their care and support and for the first twelve weeks your property is disregarded from the calculation.
 From the 13th week your property will be included in the financial assessment and the amount you are required to pay per week may be higher than your income.
-You will still be expected to pay the income element of your charge (e.g. DWP benefits, Occupational Pension, rental income) to the Council and the balance of the charge, which relates to your property will be deferred.
+You will still be expected to pay the income element of your charge to the Council, this would include any rental income received and the balance of the charge, which relates to your property will be deferred against the property.

 This will give you the opportunity to consider the best way in which to meet the cost of your care, you could choose: